 Read more about this city in our tips for a day in Leiden.

-Fine sandy beaches and clearblue water attract visitors from all over the country (and even from abroad) to South Holland.
-Seaside resorts in this provinces are clearly among the best beaches in the Netherlands.
+Sandy beaches and clear blue water attract visitors from all over the country (and even from abroad) to South Holland.
+Beaches in South Holland are among the best beaches in the Netherlands.
+With a mainland coastline of over 60 km and several islands, South Holland is a great place for a beach vacation.

 Scheveningen is the most popular seaside town in the country.
 It has a long, sandy beach, an esplanade, a pier, and a lighthouse, so there’s much to do.
 You can swim, surf, jetski, play beach volleyball, and even bungee jump from the Scheveningen Pier.
 A visit can be laid back too.
 You can just lie on the sand and read and sunbathe or lounge about in one of the many beach bars that dot the area.